BladeRunnerJS/brjs-site/docs/use/internationalization.md

 </div>
 ```

-Then define the token translation inside the file: `myblade/resources/i18n/en/en.properties`
+Then define the token translation inside the file `myblade/resources/i18n/en/en.properties`.

 ```
 demo.blades.myblade.title=Internationalization Demo
 ```

-Refresh the workbench, and it should look like this.
+Refresh the workbench, and it should look like this:

 ![](/docs/use/img/locale-html-token.png)